adiiwill/pycmdtool/README.md

 ## Contributing

 Got ideas or fixes?
 Feel free to contribute!
 Open an issue or submit a pull request—your help is always appreciated.

+## Features I would like to add

+- Add an argument that sets the timeout of the request(s)